Environmentally friendly laser-etched denim better than bleaching

 They also determined colour changes at various levels of laser power and intensity, to find the optimal settings for a stylish design and strong, wearable fashion.

-Dr Christopher Liauw, a Senior Lecturer from the School of Healthcare Science, said: “Working with Prabu on this subject was very exciting, and I can immediately see the environmental, technical and artistic benefits of vaporising the dye with a laser, rather than bleaching or rubbing it away.
+Dr Christopher Liauw, a Senior Lecturer from the Department of Life Sciences, said: “Working with Prabu on this subject was very exciting, and I can immediately see the environmental, technical and artistic benefits of vaporising the dye with a laser, rather than bleaching or rubbing it away.

 “I really enjoyed applying my polymer degradation and thermal analysis expertise to this project – which I anticipate will be highly influential in the apparel industry.”